mhkane/colis/README.md

 colis
 =====

-Project for ordering and delivering of goods from African countries
+Project for connecting purchasers willing to acquire products outside of their country of residence and travelers who can deliver it to them